hjgode/itc-keyboard/Tasker2/Tasker2/ReadMe.txt

 Tasker2 - a tool to schedule start and kill applications

+v2.28
+	added nclog msg in RegReadAll, depends on new registry key DbgLevel.
+RegReadAll uses dbgLevel>4 added regReadDbgLevel to control which msgs are logged changed code to use only one CurrentTime moved check for mutex to very beginning of main() so, if an instance is already running, the launch time and the time tasker2 will continue to run may be different! changed mutex code and use initial ownership found in log that lines were mixed between concurrent processes, now the lines show that one process really waits until the other ended: added OpenKey(szCurrentKey) before every attempt to read from registry there was an issue that the global subkey changed for no reason

 v2.27
 	moved checkForVaildDate after mutex check
 	added scheduleAllEvents before exit on non-valid date